What Happened With the Log4j Library?

 • Organizations should identify assets that use the Log4j library and patch them immediately

-What is the scope of the incident?
+What Is the Scope of the Log4j Vulnerability?

 Log4j is one of the most popular Java logging libraries, used by a vast number of applications.
 Threat actors attempted to use this exploit on more than 31.5% of corporate networks globally, according to Check Point Software.